rootsofmind/m3u-radio-music-playlists/README.md

 ```
 git config credential.helper store
 ```
+the next time you put your username and password git is going to remember it and never ask for it again

 now for the complete script, save it to a file and give it `.sh` extension and run ``chmod +x script.sh`` on it and it's ready to use, next time you want to push an update just do ``script.sh`` in your terminal
 ```